-- A. Hold Harmless, Defense and Indemnification.
+- A. Hold Harmless.
+Defense and Indemnification.
 Pursuant to Government Code section 895.4, the parties to this Agreement shall indemnify, defend and hold harmless the other parties hereto and their officers, agents, and employees, from and against any and all claims, demands, losses, damages, and liabilities of any kind or nature, including attorney's fees, which arise by virtue of its negligent or willful acts of misconduct or omissions (either directly or through or by its officers, officials, employees or volunteers) in connection with its duties and obligations under this Agreement and any amendments, except such loss or damage which was caused by the sole negligence or willful misconduct of either party. - B. Effect of Insurance.
-Acceptance of insurance, if required by this Agreement, does not relieve CONTRACTOR from liability under this provision.
-This provision shall apply to all claims for damages related to the services performed by CONTRACTOR pursuant to the terms and conditions of this Agreement regardless if any insurance is applicable or not.
-The insurance policy limits set forth herein shall not act as a limitation upon the amount of indemnification or defense to be provided by CONTRACTOR hereunder.
+Acceptance of the insurance required by this Agreement, shall not relieve CONTRACTOR from liability under this provision.
+This provision shall apply to all claims for damages related CONTRACTOR's performance hereunder, regardless of whether any insurance is applicable or not.
+The insurance policy limits set forth herein shall not act as a limitation upon the amount of indemnification or defense to be provided hereunder.